ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/06-orders-combos.md

 * `CaloriesZeroNoItems()` - the calories should be 0 if all items are `null` or `None`.
 * `PriceAllItems()` - add fake entree, side, and drink to combo and verify that the price is summed correctly (remember to take off the discount).
 * `CaloriesAllItems()` - add fake entree, side, and drink to combo and verify that the calories is summed correctly.
-* `NoDiscountWhenItemMissing()` - add two of the three items to the combo and verify tha the price is correct and does not include discount.
+* `NoDiscountWhenItemMissing()` - add two of the three items to the combo and verify that the price is correct and does not include discount.
 * `DiscountSetGlobally()` - create two `Combo` instances, change the discount, and confirm that both use the new discount.
 This is best done by adding three items to each combo and checking the total price.
 * `AddEntreeUpdatesEntree()` - add an `Entree` to the combo using `addItem()` and verify that it is placed in the `entree` attribute.
 You may need to make the attribute visible to the test.
 * `AddSideUpdatesSide()` - add a `Side` to the combo using `addItem()` and verify that it is placed in the `side` attribute.
 You may need to make the attribute visible to the test.
 * `AddDrinkUpdatesDrink()` - add a `Drink` to the combo using `addItem()` and verify that it is placed in the `drink` attribute.
 You may need to make the attribute visible to the test.
 * `ItemsListCorrect()` - add fake items to the combo and verify that the list returned by `getItems()` contains them.
 * `ItemsListEmpty()` - getting a list when the combo is empty results in an empty list.
-* `SpecialInstructionsHasName()` - special instructions should contain name if set.
 * `SpecialInstructionsHasDiscount()` - special instructions should contain "$0.50 Discount Applied" if all three items are populated.
-* `SpecialInstructionsEmpty()` - special instructions should be empty if no name is set and no discount applied.
 * `AddingComboToComboThrowsException()` - adding a combo as an item to a combo throws an exception.
 * `TwoCombosEqual()` - create two combos containing the same name and fake objects and test that they are equal.
 * `TwoCombosNotEqual()` - create two combos with different names but the same fake objects, and test that they are not equal.